arzafiruddin/APCompSciA/README.md

 # APCompSciA

 ## Description
-This repository simply contains all the programs I created during my AP Computer Science A course in Spring 2019, which essentially covered object-oriented programming techniques in Java along with:
+This repository contains all the programs I created during my AP Computer Science A course in Spring 2019, which covered object-oriented programming techniques in Java along with:
 - Primitive and Object Types
 - Conditional Statements
 - Classes